• HOME

 KALT'S RESTAURANT - Milwaukee Wisconsin - 1994

 This picture was taken at Jack's SOLO BURNER CD release concert.
 "Solo "Burner" was Jack's first solo guitar CD and is still available.
 With them that day was Ernie Adams -drums, Berkeley Fudge-saxophone, and Jeff Pietrangelo-trumpet.
 Flamenco guitarist Peter Baime played for the preceeding dinner.
-Jack and Rick worked weekly at Kalt's as a duo for two years.( Thank you Henry Kalt, one of the best club owners we have ever worked with.)
+Jack and Rick Holmes worked weekly at Kalt's as a duo for two years.( Thank you Henry Kalt, one of the best club owners we have ever worked with.)

 PictureL-R: Melvin Rhyne, Jack